amitprasad119/ScalaDoc/hof_currying.md

 What’s happening here is that when you invoke curriedSum, you actu- ally get two traditional function invocations back to back.
 The first function invocation takes a single Int parameter named x, and returns a function value for the second function.
 This second function takes the Int parameter y.

+**Exercises:**
+- Create two methods to calculate Square,Cube then pass these methods to a `sum` function and add both passed function as result i.e `def sum(function1,function2,num) = {}`
+- Calculate the principle intrest in curried function by passing principle amount,rate and years as individual argument.